rancher/rancher.github.io/rancher/v1.2/en/cattle/adding-load-balancers/index.md

 #### Custom configuration

 For advanced users, you can specify custom configuration to the load balancer in the `rancher-compose.yml`.
-Please refer to the [HAProxy documentation](http://cbonte.github.io/haproxy-dconv/configuration-1.5.html) for details on the available options you can add for the Rancher's HAproxy load balancer.
+Please refer to the [HAProxy documentation](http://cbonte.github.io/haproxy-dconv/configuration-1.5.html) for details on the available options you can add for the Rancher's HAProxy load balancer.

 ##### Example `rancher-compose.yml`